MarkusGitName/CountryApi/README.md

 ## Postman

-I could not get the Github Action that runs the postman collection on any merge or push to master branch to run succesfully.
+I could not get the Github Action that runs the postman collection on any merge or push to master branch to run successfully.
 Need a bit more time to automate the integration tests but the postman collection can be found in Postman folder and can be imported and run manually from Postman.

 ## Unit Testing

-Unfortunatly because of time, I did not get to writing any Unit Tests.
-However, because of the scope of the project and the fact that there is not really complex computing happening and more focussed on Integration, I thought its better to focus on integration testing.
+Unfortunately, because of time, I did not get to writing any Unit Tests.
+However, because of the scope of the project and the fact that there is not complex computing happening and more focussed on Integration, I thought it’s better to focus on integration testing.

-# DataBase
+# Database

-Entity framework is used for DataBase interactions.
+Entity framework is used for Database interactions.
-My Experience with Entity Framwork almost always pressents the same problem of self reference loops, and even though I have a couple sollutions I thought this to be a good opportunity to re-think my usual approuch.
+My Experience with Entity Framework almost always presents the same problem of self-reference loops, and even though I have a couple solutions I thought this to be a good opportunity to re-think my usual approach.

 This commands generate the scripts to create or the database
-> add-migrataion migrationName
+> add-migration migrationName

 This command runs the scripts generated in the previous command
 > update-database

 These scripts can be found in Migration folder in the project

 ## Models

-Three distinct type of model klasses exist.
+Three distinct type of model classes exist.
 Table, Database, and Transfer models.
 Table models directly represents the fields of each table in the database and contains no relationship information.
-The database models contains all the relationship within the database and inherints the field properties from table models.
+The database models contain all the relationship within the database and inherits the field properties from table models.
 Confusingly the database models is named with 'Table' appended (ModelTable) because these models is used by entity framework and the database context to generate the actual sql tables.<br>
-Lastly we have the transfer models witch is used when responding to requests.
-These models also inherits the field properties from the table models and contains the necesarry related objects, but the related objects only have the field properties present and no additional child properties.
-Thus no self referencing loops is possible.<br>
+Lastly, we have the transfer models which is used when responding to requests.
+These models also inherit the field properties from the table models and contains the necessary related objects, but the related objects only have the field properties present and no additional child properties.
+Thus no self-referencing loops is possible.<br>

 ### Table Models